January 2026 Volunteer News & Updates

 Core Course Info

 The Core Course became available to interns on January 7th.
-If you did not receive the invitation to log in to the core course or are having any troubles using Canvas, email Jennie Wagner (wagn1400@umn.edu).
+If you did not receive the invitation to log in to the core course or are having trouble using Canvas, email Jennie Wagner (wagn1400@umn.edu).
 All course modules MUST be completed before the end of 2026.
-Even though interns have the whole year, it is highly recommended that you complete it before the volunteer season starts in May.
+Although interns have the whole year, it is highly recommended to complete it before the volunteer season starts in May.

 Make a Website Account

 If you haven’t yet, please take a few minutes to create an account on the ramseymastergardener.org website.
-This will give you access to the internal pages that give you access to many of the tools you’ll want to use and news to keep up to date on what other volunteers are doing.
+This will give you access to the internal pages that provide many of the tools you’ll want to use and news to keep up to date on what other volunteers are doing.

 Send a Directory Photo

 We need pictures for our internal volunteer directory.
-Please email a photo that has a clear view of your face (selfie or photo with other people) to RCMG2@umn.edu.
-This is a tiny thumbnail but it’s invaluable to help us know who to look for at events during the year.
+Please email a photo that clearly shows your face (selfie or photo with others) to RCMG2@umn.edu.
+This is a tiny thumbnail but invaluable for recognizing you at events throughout the year.

 Volunteer Stories